 To some people, forgiveness may seem like weakness or letting an undeserving person win, but it has no connection to weakness or even to emotions.
 Instead, forgiveness is an act of the will.
 Forgiveness is not granted because a person deserves to be forgiven.
 No one deserves to be forgiven.
 Forgiveness is a deliberate act of love, mercy, and grace.
 Forgiveness is a decision to not hold something against another person, despite what he or she has done to you.

 Forgiveness is an integral part of salvation.
 When Jesus forgives us, our sins, trespasses, iniquities, and transgressions are erased, wiped off the record.
 Forgiveness of sin is comparable to financial debt being erased.
 When Jesus said, “It is finished,” from the cross (John 19:30), He was literally saying, “It is paid in full” (tetelestai in Greek).
 Jesus took the punishment we deserved, so, when God forgives us of our sins, we are free; we no longer live under that debt.
 Our sins are wiped out.
 God will never hold that sin against us (Psalm 103:12).

 It is impossible to have salvation without forgiveness.
 Salvation is God’s deliverance from the consequences of sin.
-God’s salvation in Christ is the ultimate example of forgiveness.
+God’s salvation in Christ is the ultimate example of extending forgiveness.
+God’s forgiveness must be accepted through repentance and faith.
 Have you accepted forgiveness from God?